Running is something I am late to the party with. It’s just never captured my imagination as much as weightlifting, cycling or other sports.

 Not everyone NEEDS commercial equipment, but for those who have the means and are invested in keeping fit as a hobby it is a FANTASTIC place to spend your money and tangibly feel the benefit in your training.

 Saying that, I am just putting this out there – I prefer the look of the original Bulldog Curve Runner with the thicker arm supports positioned further forward on the base compared to the 2.0.
-That said the saving is a whopping £2,600 – that is to say the 2.0 is nearly HALF THE PRICE of the original – so it is a compromise I will live with.
+That said the saving is a whopping £2,400 – that is to say the 2.0 is almost HALF THE PRICE of the original – so it is a compromise I will live with.

 Excellent warranty included